 8.3.4 Higher arts education and professional training

-Arts education is supervised by the state agency The Centre for Intangible Heritage and Culture Education and is available on 3 levels:
+Arts education is supervised by the state agency Latvian National Centre for Culture and The Centre for Intangible Heritage and Culture Education and is available on 3 levels:

 See chapter 3.4.4 about Baltic Film School and the study "Business Models and Value Chains in Audiovisual Media" about audiovisual education in the Baltic countries.